core-coin/go-core/README.md

 $ gocore --devin console
 ```

 The `console` subcommand has the exact same meaning as above and they are equally useful on the devin too.
-Please see above for their explanations if you've skipped here.
+Please see above for their explanations if you've skipped them here.

 Specifying the `--devin` flag, however, will reconfigure your `gocore` instance a bit:

  * Instead of using the default data directory (`~/core` on Linux for example), `gocore` will nest itself one level deeper into a `devin` subfolder (`~/core/devin` on Linux).
 Note, on OSX and Linux this also means that attaching to a running devin node requires the use of a custom endpoint since `gocore attach` will try to attach to a production node endpoint by default.
- * Instead of connecting the main Core network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs, and genesis states.
+ * Instead of connecting to the main Core network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs, and genesis states.

 ### Configuration